MetaCheck version 0.0.1.0

 Metacheck is a tool that screens scientific manuscripts and aims to identify potential issues for improvement, thereby guiding researchers towards best practices.
 Metacheck is developed to help researchers correctly and completely report statistical results, automatically retrieve possible relevant information about citations, and improve how researchers share data, code, and preregistrations.

 Metacheck combines existing and new checks in a module-based tool.
-It mainly relies on text search, retrieving information from external sources through API’s or web-scraping, but it also incorporates tool that use machine learning classifiers or large language models.
-The use of LLM’s is always optional.
+It mainly relies on text search or retrieving information from external sources through API’s or web-scraping, but some modules also incorporate tools that use machine learning classifiers or large language models.
+The use of LLM’s is always optional and opt-in.
 The development of Metacheck is guided by our values statement.

 Metacheck is under continuous development.
 Issues can be submitted on Github, and suggestions for improvement or feedback can be sent to metacheck@scienceverse.org.